Apply Now Apply Now Apply Now

 • Visualization and Communication

-• Q2.
-How does data science help with big data?
+• How does data science in big data analytics improve business decision-making?

-• Q5.
-What are some tools used in big data analytics?
+• Why is scalability important in big data analytics?